The Vin d’honneur

 After the Edsa Revolution, the traditional New Year’s reception was continued, but came to be known as a vin d’honneur.
 The term comes from the French practice, which means “wine of honor.”
 It traditionally takes place at the end of inaugurations, speeches, and ceremonies that marks the social life of the French provinces.
 In the Philippine context, over the years it has come to be considered primarily a diplomatic event, which features a toast exchanged between the President of the Philippines and the Papal Nuncio, who is the Dean of the Diplomatic Corps (in Catholic countries or those that formerly belonged to the Spanish Empire, by tradition, the senior diplomat, or Dean, in in the diplomatic corps is the Papal Nuncio or ambassador; in other countries, the ambassador accredited to the country longest is the Dean).

-This year’s vin d’honneur will take place on January 13.
-It marks the 25th such vin d’honneur since the Edsa Revolution (the first one took place in 1987).
-Like last year, it is taking place in the morning, in contrast to the afternoon or early evening practice in the past.
-This year’s vin d’honneur is the annual New Year’s Reception hosted by the President of the Philippines as head of state, and by tradition, after the President plays host to Philippine officialdom and the diplomatic corps, other departments in turn host their own New Years’ receptions for their own officials and staff.
+The vin d’honneur of 2012 took place on January 13.
+It marked the 25th vin d’honneur of such since the EDSA Revolution (the first one took place in 1987).
+Like the previous year, it took place in the morning, in contrast to the afternoon (reception) or early evening (merienda cena) practice in the past.
+The 2012 vin d’honneur is the annual New Year’s Reception hosted by the President of the Philippines as head of state, and by tradition, after the President hosted the Philippine officialdom and the diplomatic corps, other departments in turn host their own New Years’ receptions for their own officials and staff.

 The rituals include guests entering the State Entrance of the Palace and climbing the main stairs, going into the Reception Hall where in the past, a reception line would have been formed.
 Guests are then escorted to Rizal Hall, the ceremonial hall of the Palace.
 The President of the Philippines then joins the assembled guests and proceeds to deliver some remarks, concluding with a toast to the prosperity and well being of the Filipino people.